Updated October 13, 2024

 You can also connect the console with a USB TV tuner, which acts like an antenna to catch over-the-air TV.

-If you prefer on-demand content, apps from services such as Netflix, Hulu, Amazon and HBO can also be installed directly onto the Xbox One, or you can even visit the Microsoft virtual store to buy or rent TV shows and movies directly via the 'Movies & TV' app.
+If you prefer on-demand content, apps from services such as Netflix, Hulu, Amazon and Max can also be installed directly onto the Xbox One, or you can even visit the Microsoft virtual store to buy or rent TV shows and movies directly via the 'Movies & TV' app.

-• Antenna: Most of us are so used to TV service providers these days, we forget that most over-the-air broadcast channels such as CBS, NBC, ABC, Fox and PBS are available for free.
+• Antenna: Most of us are so used to TV service providers these days, we forget that most over-the-air broadcast channels such as CBS, NBC, ABC, Fox, and PBS are available for free.
 All you have to do is purchase an antenna to receive the signal, which typically costs less than $100.

 There are two major types of antennas - indoor types, which are placed inside your home next to your TV set, and outdoor antennas, which are mounted on the roof.